 And, of course, there's the betting.
 Millions of people from all corners of the country plunked down a bet on the race.
 And if you were lucky enough to win some cash from a smart bet, don't forget that Uncle Sam wants his cut, too.
-So, before you run out and spend your jackpot, here are 8 things to remember about taxes on gambling winnings and losses.
+So, before you run out and spend your new-found fortune, here are 8 things to remember about taxes on gambling winnings and losses.

 You Have to Report All Your Winnings

 Whether it's $5 or $5,000, from an office pool or from a casino, all gambling winnings must be reported on your tax return as "other income" on Schedule 1 (Form 1040), line 8.
 If you win a non-cash prize, such as a car or a trip, report its fair market value as income.

 And, please, make sure you report all your gambling winnings.
 If you won $500, report $500.
 The IRS isn't hunting down small-time winners, but you still don't want to think of yourself as a tax cheat.

 Generally, you'll receive an IRS Form W-2G if your gambling winnings are at least $600 and the payout is at least 300 times the amount of your wager.
 The thresholds are $1,200 for bingo or slot machine winnings, $1,500 for keno winnings and $5,000 for poker tournament winnings (and the payout doesn't have to be 300 times the wager for these types of winnings).
 Your reportable winnings will be listed in Box 1 of the W-2G form.

 If a W-2G is required, the payer (sports betting parlor, casino, racetrack, etc.) will need to see two forms of identification.
 One of them must be a photo ID.
 You'll also have to provide your Social Security number or, if you have one, an individual taxpayer identification number.